 It is our aim to combat feelings of loneliness that may arise and help everyone stay upbeat during these challenging times.
 Feel free to download and use our wealth of resources at the below link:

 We continue to produce new resources to support people through this difficult period.
-The resources available range from guides on how to stay connected using digital technology to an information leaflet covering ideas for observing the 75th anniversary of VE Day.
+The resources available include advice on how to stay connected using digital technology.

 It is our aim to combat feelings of loneliness that may arise and help everyone stay upbeat during these challenging times.